comunica/website/pages/contribute.md

 ### Making a new release

-Making a new release only requires invoking `yarn run publish` from the repository root, which does the following using [lerna](https://github.com/lerna/lerna):
+Making a new release only requires invoking `yarn run publish-release` from the repository root, which does the following using [lerna](https://github.com/lerna/lerna):

 * Prompts your for providing the new version (major, minor, patch).
 * Bump the versions from all changed packages.